 Reducing the Number of Guests

-Besides guests needing to separately hop into their cars and make their way to your venue, each person you invite has allocated paper invites, a seat at a table which has linen (which needs to be sent off, dry cleaned or washed), the energy that goes into cooking and preparing 3-4 courses of food, including the washing of each plate and item of cutlery afterward.
-And this is just the start of it.
+Besides guests needing to separately hop into their cars and make their way to your venue, each person you invite needs paper invitations, a seat at a table which has linen (which needs to be sent off, dry cleaned or washed), energy for cooking and preparing three to four courses of food, including the washing of each plate and item of cutlery afterward… And this is just the start of it.

-However, your day and your family/friends are important too.
-So strike a balance.
+However, your day and your family and friends are important too, so strike a balance.

 Time of Year